markoeremija/test/DOCKER/phpLDAPadmin/README.md

 This is the phpLDAPadmin Dockerfile produced by JRA3T1 task within GÉANT4 project.
 It resembles the Ansible recipe for phpLDAPadmin (https://github.com/GEANT/ansible-shibboleth/tree/master/roles/phpldapadmin), also produced by JRA3T1 (contact: marco.malavolti [at] gmail.com).
-This Dockerfile is based on using the well-known .
+This Dockerfile is based on using the well-known phpLDAPadmin software (http://phpldapadmin.sourceforge.net/wiki/index.php/Main_Page).

 # Prerequisites